When building apps or websites, follow these practices for professional-quality output.

 src/directory exists, onlysrc/is deployed.
 Otherwise the full project root is deployed. - Local

-<script>tags MUST usetype="module"(e.g.<script type="module" src="./js/main.js"></script>).
-Prod deploys run Vite optimization which only traces module scripts; a plain<script src="js/x.js">gets silently dropped from the build and the deployed page 404s on that JS file.
-CDN<script>tags pointing at external URLs (Phaser, etc.) are fine withouttype="module"- the guard only enforces this for same-origin paths. - Auto-deploy: When deploy mode is "auto-dev" or "auto-prod", ANY file change (write, edit, copy, move, delete) triggers automatic deployment
+<script>tags MUST usetype="module"(e.g.<script type="module" src="./js/main.js"></script>) - this is what the templates ship.
+Prod deploys run Vite optimization by default, which only traces module scripts; it aborts (it won't silently drop your JS) when it hits a plain same-origin<script src>.
+If you have an app that genuinely can't use modules, deploy it withgipity deploy prod --no-optimizeto upload files as-is.
+CDN<script>tags pointing at external URLs (Phaser, etc.) are always fine withouttype="module". - Auto-deploy: When deploy mode is "auto-dev" or "auto-prod", ANY file change (write, edit, copy, move, delete) triggers automatic deployment

 - Rate limit: Per-plan deploy-rate cap (shared between manual and auto)